ireneio/temp/README.md

 #### scripts

 - `clean`: Remove the building files and node_modules.
+- `generate`: Use to generate the new files.
 - `dev`: Run `dev` mode
 - `install:all`: Install the all packages.
 - `lint`, `lint:watch`: Run lint.